About Craig Stolar

 Name: Craig Stolar

 Tools of the Trade: Silver Ibanez RS (2002), Midnight Blue Ibanez (2010) and Honey Blond Fender Telecaster (1976).
-I had a Black Gibson Les Paul Deluxe (1984) but it was stolen while playing a gig at the Warehouse in April of 2010.
+I had a Black Gibson Les Paul Deluxe (1983) but it was stolen while playing a gig at the Warehouse in April of 2010.
 I am very bummed out about that.
 I played that guitar more than any other.
 My keyboard is a Yamaha MO6 which I bought in the Spring of 2008.
-I no longer have the Prophet 600 in the picture above, I sold it on ebay.
+I no longer have the Prophet 600 in the picture above.
+I sold it on eBay and used that money to buy a Yamaha MO6.
 I also have an Epiphone Acoustic guitar (by Gibson) and a (1966) Hagstrom bass guitar that I got by trading it for a turntable.
 My guitar amp is a Line 6 which is computerized and is very complicated, but somehow I prefer it that way.
 My keyboard amp is an Acoustic (brand name) and is older than most of you.

-Musical Influences: The Beatles, Rolling Stones, Led Zeppelin, The Who, Emerson Lake and Palmer, Aerosmith, Deep Purple.
+Musical Influences: The Beatles, Rolling Stones, Led Zeppelin, The Who, Emerson Lake and Palmer, Aerosmith, Deep Purple, Rush, Johnny Winter., Grand Funk, Van Halen, Pink Floyd.

 History as a musician: